 A historian of disability history and mental illness, Ashlynn Rickord has spent most of her life researching historical mental hospitals and state schools for the disabled while simultaneously advocating for their preservation.
-Originally from the south suburbs of Chicago and currently residing in the North Shore of Massachusetts, Ashlynn has a master’s degree from Harvard Divinity School and a bachelor’s degree in history and religion from Carthage College.
+Originally from the south suburbs of Chicago and currently residing in the south suburbs of Massachusetts, Ashlynn has a master’s degree from Harvard Divinity School and a bachelor’s degree in history and religion from Carthage College.

 Ashlynn’s master thesis is entitled “Faith, Death, and Space: Religion at an Institution for the Developmentally Disabled,” which focused on the role of religion at the Walter E. Fernald State School in Waltham, Massachusetts, the first state institution for the treatment of the developmentally disabled in the Western Hemisphere.